ch570512/Qlockwork/README.md

 In the absence of WiFi (and therefore NTP access), the clock utilizes an optional RTC (Real-Time Clock) module to maintain time accuracy.

+If you wish to use the clock without an internet connection, it will automatically launch an Access Point after the WiFi timeout period.
+You can then access the configuration page via this network to set the time and other settings.

 ## Documentation

 Schematics and a Bill of Materials (BOM) can be found in the [`/misc`](./misc) directory.